Jason Heyward Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- Red Sox pitchers combine to allow 168 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to surrender 169 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

 © 2023 Data Skrive.
 All rights reserved.